Snowfall warning over for Edmonton and region; 15 cm counted in some areas

 "As of 6:30 a.m., Edmonton is down with most of the accumulation.
 There will probably be a bit more light snow through to mid-morning.
 However, it won't amount to much from here on out," he said.

-As of 10 a.m., 16 collisions had been reported to Edmonton police, three of which had resulted in injuries.
+As of 3 p.m., 81 collisions had been reported to Edmonton police, four of which had resulted in injuries.

 One crash – involving an unmarked police vehicle and a car which appeared to have slid into a traffic light standard – saw the intersection of 101 Street and 106 Avenue closed to east-west traffic for an hour until 11 a.m.
 No one was hurt, a police spokesperson said, but because one of the vehicles was law enforcement, the major collisions unit was on scene.